Aggie01/Stock---Analysis/README.md

 ![](VBA_Challenge_All%20Stocks2018.png)

-# SUGGESTIONS:
+## SUGGESTIONS:
 - Steve should clearly communicate his findings about DQ to his parents.
-Also, he should analyse the 2018 market to better understand what caused the overall portfolio to "crash."
+Also, he should analyse 2018 market to better understand what caused the portfolio to perform so bad.